AlphaVS-76/AlphaVS-76/README.md

 ### More about me:

-- 📖 I’m currently learning OOPS in Java/Python, and MatplotLib.
+- 📖 I’m currently learning OOPS in Java/Python, and Scikit-Learn(Linear Regression).
 - 🤟 Interested in AI/ML, Data Analytics, and BlockChain.
-- 📑 I want to try my hands on Languages/Tools/DBs such as MatplotLib, Tensorflow, Scikit-Learn, Keras, Solidity, PyTorch, SciPy in the future.
+- 📑 I want to try my hands on Languages/Tools/DBs such as Tensorflow, Scikit-Learn, Keras, Solidity, PyTorch, SciPy in the future.

 ---